4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 You can designate another default home page by entering its pathname.

-- The path is relative to the [default HTML root folder](#root-folder).
+- La ruta es relativa a la [carpeta HTML raíz ](#root-folder),.
-- The path is expressed with the POSIX syntax (folders are separated by a slash ("/"))
+- La ruta se expresa con la sintaxis POSIX (las carpetas se separan con una barra ("/"))
-- The path must neither start not end with a slash.
+- La ruta no debe comenzar ni terminar con una barra.

 For example, if you want the default home page to be "MyHome.htm", and it is located in the "Web" folder (itself located in the default HTML root folder), use "Web/MyHome.htm".